mysokolsky/Go_Day03-1/README.md

 }'
 ```

-Also, in case 'page' param is specified with a wrong value (outside [0..last_page] or not numeric) your page should return HTTP 400 error and plain text with an error description:
+Also, if the 'page' param is specified with a wrong value (outside [0..last_page] or not numeric), your page should return an HTTP 400 error and plain text with an error description:

 ```
-Invalid 'page' value: 'foo'
+Invalid 'page' value: 'foo'.
 ```

 <h2 id="chapter-vi" >Chapter VI</h2>
 <h3 id="ex02">Exercise 02: Proper API</h3>

-In modern world most applications prefer APIs over just plain HTML.
-So, in this exercise all you have to do is implement another handler which responds with `Content-Type: application/json` and JSON version of the same thing as in Ex01 (example for http://127.0.0.1:8888/api/places?page=3):
+In the modern world, most applications prefer APIs to plain HTML.
+So in this exercise, all you need to do is implement another handler that responds with `Content-Type: application/json` and JSON version of the same thing as in Ex01 (example for http://127.0.0.1:8888/api/places?page=3):

 ```
 {